madyanalj/vscode-instantcode/README.md

 This VSCode extension allows JavaScript and TypeScript developers to get instant feedback on their code as they type it! 💨

 Forget about code playgrounds and REPLs.
 Say goodbye to waiting for your entire project to compile before you can see your logged values or debugger to run.
-If you want to see how a certain code block behaves just wrap it in a function and watch your code getting instantly evaluated as you type inside your editor! ⚡️
+If you want to see the result of a code block just wrap it in a function and watch your code getting instantly evaluated as you type inside your editor! ⚡️

 ## Features

-🔥 Runs your code as you type it
+🔥 Runs your functions as you type them

 ![Demonstrating function evaluation as the user types code](images/demo-playground.gif)